Best Ways to Invest $1,000 in 2024

 And, these funds typically don’t charge commissions.
 They have very low expense ratios, which means more of your money stays in your account to grow.
 ETFs tend to carry lower fees than mutual funds.
 Keep in mind these types of investments are not intended for short-term investments.
 So put your $1,000 into these funds and let them stay.

-ETFs, mutual funds, and index funds are available through most major investment institutions such as; Vanguard, Fidelity, Charles Schwab, E*TRADE or TD Ameritrade.
+ETFs, mutual funds, and index funds are available through most major investment institutions such as; Vanguard, Fidelity, Charles Schwab, or E*TRADE.

 INVESTMENT AND INSURANCE PRODUCTS ARE: NOT A DEPOSIT • NOT FDIC INSURED • NO BANK GUARANTEE • MAY LOSE VALUE